-- (f) Placing Items on the Council Agenda.
-The following items shall be routinely scheduled by the City Clerk, with the approval of the City Manager, on a future agenda: - items which are the result of an application submitted to the City for a permit, license or discretionary approval; - items which relate to the approval of budget appropriations, amendments to the budget, and other routine expenditure requests; - items which are directly related to one or more of the City Council's current Strategic Plan Goals and Objectives; - items which require immediate action by the City Council due to an emergency, the request of another governmental agency, or other matter which in the judgment of the City Manager or City Attorney would disadvantage the City if a delay were to occur; and - such other routine, generally non-substantive matters determined by the City Clerk, City Manager or City Attorney to be appropriate for immediate consideration by the Council.
+Placing Items on the Council Agenda.
+The following items shall be routinely scheduled by the City Clerk, with the approval of the City Manager, on a future agenda:

+- Items which are the result of an application submitted to the City for a permit, license or discretionary approval; - Items related to budget appropriations, budget amendments, and routine expenditure requests; - Items directly related to the City Council's current Strategic Plan Goals and Objectives; - Items which require immediate action by the City Council due to an emergency, the request of another governmental agency, or other matter which in the judgment of the City Manager or City Attorney would disadvantage the City if a delay were to occur; and - Other routine, generally non-substantive matters determined by the City Clerk, City Manager or City Attorney to be appropriate for immediate consideration by the Council.